 The Anhinga swims lower in the water than many other birds due to its reduced buoyancy-a result of wetted plumage and dense bones.
 When at the surface, it tends to swim low in the water, often with only the neck and head above the water, and sometimes with only the bill exposed.
 The Anhinga is also an adept soarer.
 While soaring, it holds its wings flat and straight, its neck outstretched or held with a slight kink; its long, straight tail is conspicuous.
 Anhingas often use thermals for soaring, and may achieve altitudes of several thousand feet.Back to top

-Anhingas are uncommon throughout their range and they reside in areas that can be difficult to reach, thus obtaining a relatively accurate estimate of their population is difficult.
-The best available estimate of their population comes from the North American Breeding Bird Survey and Partners in Flight.
-According to the North American Breeding Bird Survey populations increased by nearly 1.5% between 1966 and 2015.
-Partners in Flight estimates the global breeding population at 83,000 individuals.
-Based on the population size, distribution, threats, and population trends, the species rates a 9 out of 20 on the Continental Concern Score.
-It is not on the Partners in Flight Watch List and is a species of low conservation concern.
-Potential threats to Anhingas include wetland which may reduce available habitat for Anhinga.
-Discarded fishing lines also pose a threat because the birds can easily get tangled up in them.Back to top
+A relatively accurate estimate of the Anhinga population is difficult to obtain because the birds are uncommon throughout their range and reside in areas that can be difficult to reach.
+According to the North American Breeding Bird Survey, however, populations increased by close to 2% per year between 1966 and 2019.
+Partners in Flight estimates Anhinga’s global breeding population at 2 million and rates them 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Potential threats to Anhingas include the development of wetlands which may reduce available habitat for Anhinga.
+Discarded fishing lines also pose a threat because the birds can get tangled up in them.Back to top